Ironically, it was in French restaurants where Chefs Mary Sue Milliken and Susan Feniger first tasted authentic

 Angeles Magazine, “to green corn tamales and cactus-paddle tacos that other chefs might to a lobe of foie gras.”
 Border Grill quickly established a new standard for gourmet Mexican fare.
-Since then, Border Grill has expanded to restaurants in Las Vegas at Mandalay Bay Resort and Casino (1999), Downtown LA (2010), two gourmet Border Grill food trucks (2009), and locations at Los Angeles International Airport in the Tom Bradley International Terminal (2013) and The Huntington Library, Art Collections, and Botanical Gardens in San Marino (2016).
+Since then, Border Grill has expanded to restaurants in Las Vegas at Mandalay Bay Resort and Casino (1999), Downtown LA (2010), two gourmet Border Grill food trucks (2009), and locations at Los Angeles International Airport in the Tom Bradley International Terminal (2013) and The Huntington Library, Art Museum, and Botanical Gardens in San Marino (2016).

 Looking back, Mary Sue and Susan’s success with Border Grill seems like it was a foregone conclusion, but as